South India: Climate

 The region has a tropical climate and depends on monsoons for rainfall.
-According to the Köppen climate classification, it has a non-arid climate with minimum mean temperatures of 18 C. The most humid is the tropical monsoon climate characterized by moderate to high year-round temperatures and seasonally heavy rainfall above 2000 mm per year.
-The tropical climate is experienced in a strip of south-western lowlands abutting the Malabar Coast, the Western Ghats and the Lakshadweep islands.
+According to the Köppen climate classification, it has a non-arid climate with minimum mean temperatures of 18 C. The humid tropical monsoon climate characterised by moderate to high year-round temperatures and seasonally heavy rainfall above 2000 mm per year, is experienced in a strip of south-western lowlands abutting the Malabar Coast, the Western Ghats, and the Lakshadweep islands.

 A tropical wet and dry climate, drier than areas with a tropical monsoon climate, prevails over most of the inland peninsular region except for a semi-arid rain shadow east of the Western Ghats.
 Winter and early summer are long dry periods with temperatures averaging above 18 °C; summer is exceedingly hot with temperatures in low-lying areas exceeding 50 °C; and the rainy season lasts from June to September, with annual rainfall averaging between 750 and 1500 mm across the region.
-Once the dry northeast monsoon begins in September, most precipitation in India falls in Tamil Nadu, leaving other states comparatively dry.
+Post September, only parts of Tamil Nadu receives precipitation, leaving other states comparatively dry.
 A hot semi-arid climate predominates in the land east of the Western Ghats and the Cardamom Hills.
-The region – which includes Karnataka, inland Tamil Nadu and western Andhra Pradesh – gets between 400 and 750 mm of rainfall annually, with hot summers and dry winters with temperatures around 20–24 C. The months between March and May are hot and dry, with mean monthly temperatures hovering around 32 C, with 320 mm precipitation.
+The region – which includes Karnataka, inland Tamil Nadu and western Andhra Pradesh – gets between 400 and 750 mm of rainfall annually, with hot summers and dry winters with average temperatures of 20–24 C. The months between March and May are hot and dry, with mean monthly temperatures hovering around 32 C, with an average of 320 mm precipitation.
 Without artificial irrigation, this region is not suitable for agriculture.

 The southwest monsoon from June to September accounts for most of the rainfall in the region.
-The Arabian Sea branch of the southwest monsoon hits the Western Ghats along the coastal state of Kerala and moves northward along the Konkan coast, with precipitation on coastal areas west of the Western Ghats.
-The lofty Western Ghats prevent the winds from reaching the Deccan Plateau; hence, the leeward region (the region deprived of winds) receives very little rainfall.
+The Arabian Sea branch of the southwest monsoon hits the Western Ghats along the coastal state of Kerala and moves northward along the Konkan coast, bringing rainfall to the coastal areas west of the Western Ghats.
+The lofty Western Ghats prevent the winds from reaching the interior of the Deccan Plateau, resulting in the leeward region (the region deprived of winds) receiving very little rainfall.
 The Bay of Bengal branch of the southwest monsoon heads toward northeast India, picking up moisture from the Bay of Bengal.
 The Coramandel coast does not receive much rainfall from the southwest monsoon, due to the shape of the land.
-Tamil Nadu and southeast Andhra Pradesh receive rains from the northeast monsoon.
+Tamil Nadu and southeastern Andhra Pradesh receive rains from the northeast monsoon.
 The northeast monsoon takes place from November to early March, when the surface high-pressure system is strongest.
 The North Indian Ocean tropical cyclones occur throughout the year in the Bay of Bengal and the Arabian Sea, bringing devastating winds and heavy rainfall.

-South India has one of the largest Asian elephant populations.